-The AppsCMS came from the need to have an easy to install, use and maintain web management system for workshops, store rooms and laboratories.
+The AppsCMS came from the need to have an easy to install, use and maintain web application management system for workshops, store rooms and laboratories.

 The AppsCMS can operate on an isolated intranet network, making it ideal for internal private web sites.